 When finished, she looks up.

 I don’t think he’ll go for it, she says with worried eyes, but I have to try.
 If he says yes, it will give me more time to find other money.

 Francine had a pension from France which has recently dried up.
 She's incensed about it, but everybody knows government generosity is in shrinking supply, so it's hard to share in the outrage.
 The owner of the barbershop does his best to help.
 He likes Francine and he’s been putting her up in the shop indefinitely.
 He sympathizes with her passion, but he also knows something which Francine simply must ignore.

 Yeeees, he says.
 His English is good, but his “yes”s last longer than an arctic sunset.
-She wants to teach monkeys to read, he says scanning the attendance over his glasses, but in Indonesia people don’t like that.
-Reading is for people, Monkeys should be in the forrest, eating bananas.
+She wants to teach monkeys to read, he says scanning the attendance over his glasses, but in Indonesia, people don’t like that.
+Reading is for people, Monkeys should be in the forest, eating bananas.

 Will Francine prevail?
 Will the Prince be moved by her request and put the Ramayana tour in the budget?
 Will the orangoutangs learn how to read, or will they continue to hang illiterately from trees?

 Who knows… The real story for me is Francine’s determination, her unwillingness to relent, to give in to an easier and undoubtedly less interesting life.
 She forges ahead not for science, not for the betterment of the orangoutangs, nor for her own personal glory.
 She just cannot ignore the clear signs with which destiny has marked her path.